ThePrimeagen/dev-prod-2/lessons/02-your-env/C-roll-your-own.md

 ## Some cons
 * Bash sort of sucks..
 * Keeping things up date is easy to forget
+  * this is also why i always copy my environment.  i never edit the env files directly.
+A good habit for me
 * Making it OS independent is a bit of a pain in the ass
   * i would argue its easier and up to as hard as ansible